ChenHua-Hsu/higgs_dna_tutorial/00_HiggsDNA_setup/README.md

 ### Apptainer

-First, create the directory to store the apptainer cache:

 `Apptainer` is another possibility if you do not want to use `micromamba` or it does not work for you.
 You can always start a shell with an image of our latest build of HiggsDNA with
 ```